 Communication

 The main form of communication will be over the phone and text-messaging among the group, preferably phone as well as through regular meetings of the whole team.
+Members must respond to any sent messages within 24 hours of the message being sent.
 Email will be a secondary form of communication for issues not being time-sensitive.
 For the passing of information, i.e. files and presentations, email will be the main form of file transfer and proliferation.

 Each group member must have a working email for the purposes of communication and file transference.
 Members must check their emails at least twice a day to check for important information and updates from the group.
 Although members will be initially informed via a phone call, meeting dates and pertinent information from the sponsor will additionally be sent over email so it is very important that each group member checks their email frequently.